thomasballinger/pythonquiz/readme.md

 * http://stackoverflow.com/questions/101268/hidden-features-of-python
 * Raymond Hettinger Idiomatic Python https://www.youtube.com/watch?v=OSGv2VnC0go

 Could just make this the quiz companion to
 The Python Essential Reference 4th edition
 (but will need to check that this is ok with ddabeaz if I crib anything more)

-other:
+other question ideas:

-how to make multiple expression lambdas?
+* how to make multiple expression lambdas?

-how to run Python code directly from the command line?
+* how to run Python code directly from the command line?

-how to exit a program despite having non-daemon threads running? (os._exit())
+* how to exit a program despite having non-daemon threads running? (os._exit())

-draw out an object graph (OPT-style) of something complicated
+* draw out an object graph (OPT-style) of something complicated

-what python statements have else clauses
+* what python statements have else clauses

-other useful builtin iterators from Ned's talk: os.path
+* other useful builtin iterators from Ned's talk: os.path

-draw some object graphs with lists #TODO come back to this, need image
+* draw some object graphs with lists #TODO come back to this, need image

 Python Essential Reference Intro section Quiz
 ---------------------------------------------